Distinguishing Signal from the Noise: B2B eCommerce Trends for 2022 that Matter

 Motti Danino: Great, thanks.
 API is a signal, as far as what the audience thinks.
 71% say it’s a signal 29% say noise.
 But we go on to the next buzzword: low code.
 Joe, do you want to start on this one?

 In B2B, there are so many systems talking to each other.
-So a lot of times the code that you’ll have to write is about the integrations.
-For example, what we call a workflow engine that is designed to actually low code all your business flows and processes.
+So a lot of times, the code that you’ll have to write is about the integrations.
+For example, what we call a workflow engine that is designed to actually low-code all your business flows and processes.
 But there’s still work that needs to be done in connecting the systems together.
 The focus should be on the features and configurations that matter, meaning that not the whole system has to be low code.
-We have to look at what matters for the business and then build the solution that will not allow the customer to shoot themselves in the foot trying to configure something.
+We have to look at what matters for the business and then build a solution that will not allow the customer to shoot themselves in the foot trying to configure something.

 So that’s where low code matters: customer onboarding.
 We don’t have to involve the technology team or developers to write the code for them.
 And we need it to be maintainable and extensible as we move forward.
 However, this should not be something that you religiously pick, especially if you want to do a lot of customization in the future.

 Joe Cicman: You brought up a really great point about separating the other flows from the integration.
 The real benefit of low code is how it can bring about this citizen developer, who’s a business analyst knowing the complexities of the business.
 They’re not skilled up to be coders.
 But they can think about the business problem and then move big blocks around, just like they would draw a flowchart on a whiteboard.
 And that’s really the talent that you’re unlocking.
 It’s not about saving coders.
 It’s about unlocking the talent and the brilliance inside of all these business analysts.